n4nidhinchandran/songbird/readme.md

 }
 ```

-We also need user to specify which child entities and form type (if they are extending the parent form type).
+To make our bundle flexible, we also need to allow user to specify their own child entities, form type and templates to use.

 ```
 # vendor/bpeh/nestable-page-bundle/DependencyInjection/Configuration.php